The Aon Hewitt 401(k) Index FAQ

 What is the Aon Hewitt 401(k) Index?

-The Aon Hewitt 401(k) Index is the first and only index of its kind to track the market confidence level and investment activity of 401(k) participants at large corporations exclusively.
-Based on data collected daily from 1.3 million 401(k) participants with nearly $140 billion in collective assets, the Aon Hewitt Index tracks the daily transfer activity among 13 asset classes (including self-directed window) relative to an average of previous transfer activity as well as stock market activity.
-The result is a glimpse into how specific market events affect
+The Aon Hewitt 401(k) Index is the first index of its kind to track the market confidence level and investment activity of 401(k) participants at large corporations.
+Based on data collected daily from over 1.5 million 401(k) participants in plans with over $150 billion in collective assets, the Aon Hewitt Index tracks the daily transfer activity among 13 asset classes (including self-directed window).
+It then compares this daily activity to historical averages and the stock market indices.
+The result is a glimpse into how specific market events affect 401(k) plan participants’ degree of confidence in the market and their investment decisions.

 How should the Aon Hewitt 401(k) Index be interpreted?